goforanna/fundamentalsofQGIS/sections/Lesson3-AddingData.md

 We have two sets of spatial data for this project:

-1. A shapefile of the New York City Neighborhood Tabulation Areas (NTAs), which is named "geo_export_941b0fdf..."
+## A shapefile of the New York City Neighborhood Tabulation Areas (NTAs): "geo_export_941b0fdf..."
+- This file was downloaded from [NYC Open Data](https://data.cityofnewyork.us/City-Government/2020-Neighborhood-Tabulation-Areas-NTAs-/9nt8-h7nd/about_data).
+NTA boundaries are used for statistical purposes only and may not reflect all local understandings or definitions of NYC neighborhoods.
+While they use familiar names, they aren't official neighborhood boundaries.

-2. A CSV of 311 Noise Complaint Data with x,y coordinates, which is named "311_Service_Requests_from_2010_to_Present"
+## A CSV of 311 Noise Complaint Data with x,y coordinates: "311_Service_Requests_from_2010_to_Present"
-   * _note: Even though the file name says all service requests 2010 to Present, the data only contains noise complaints from the first three months of 2024._
+- Even though the file name says all service requests 2010 to Present, the data only contains noise complaints from the first three months of 2024.
+- The main dataset for this workshop is from [NYC Open Data](https://data.cityofnewyork.us/Social-Services/311-Noise-Complaints/p5f6-bkga/about_data) collected from NYC’s 311 call center.
+Some of the most popular complaints filed through 311 are about parking, noise, garbage, etc. We’ll be working with just the noise complaints in this workshop.

+  The 311 dataset is a great resource for anyone studying New York City.
+However, it is important to remember that 311 data tracks complaints, not necessarily the real conditions themselves.
+Because the data relies entirely on people choosing to speak up, it carries a natural bias toward the habits of those who complain.
+While 311 is a powerful tool for understanding city life, we must look at it critically, recognizing that this dataset shows us what people are bothered by noise by rather than a real picture of the noisiness of the city.

 ## Adding Data: Shapefiles